Christine Whittemore has lived in Italy, the USA (30 years), and France. Now based back in England, in her home county of Gloucestershire.

 In these anthologies: Remembered Place (a Housman Society anthology 1996); Prisms of the Soul (Morehouse, 1996); The Coventry Prize Anthology 1999; Poetry 2000: New Poems from the Literary Review (Robson Books, 2000); The Peterloo Poets Competition Anthology 2002; Letters to the World (Red Hen, 2008); Irresistible Sonnets (Headmistress Press, 2014); and Adlestrop Remembered: a Poetry Anthology from the Centenary Competition, 2014.

 POETRY AWARDS & READINGS: Christine has won several awards in the US and the UK for individual poems.
 Recent UK commendations include Highly Commended in the Yeovil Prize 2014, and shortlisting in the Bridport Prize 2015.

 In 1998 she received a Fellowship in Literature from the Pennsylvania Council on the Arts for a body of work.
-This significant honour provided a monetary award to support the selected artists in their work as well as bringing opportunities such as interviews and poetry readings.
+This significant honour provided a monetary award to support the selected artists in their work, and brought opportunities such as interviews and poetry readings.

-Christine has given several poetry readings with other poets and also as the featured reader.
-She participated in the Cheltenham Poetry Festival in 2014, 2015, and 2016, and will again in 2017.
+Since returning to the UK, she has been invited to read at the Cheltenham Poetry Festival in 2014, 2015, and 2016, and 2017.
 She also read at the Wantage Literary Festival 2014.

-Her essays and features have appeared in several publications in the US and Britain. including Baby Talk magazine, Islands magazine, Parabola, Christian Science Monitor, New York Newsday, Weekly Telegraph, Pocono Record, Mountainsides, and Poets' Paper.
+ESSAYS: Her essays and features have appeared in several publications in the US and Britain. including Baby Talk magazine, Islands magazine, Parabola magazine, Christian Science Monitor, New York Newsday, Weekly Telegraph, Pocono Record, Mountainsides, and Poets' Paper.

 Christine Whittemore is represented by Julia Kenny of the Dunow, Carlson and Lerner Agency, New York.